MJRidder/nailstudio_booking/README.md

 Testing of the booking system has been an ongoing process.
 It has also been extensive.
 Expanding features with multiple choice options and linking features at different stages of the process.
 Initial testing took place locally in Gitpod/VScode.
 When the MVP was ready however, testing locally was combined with testing in Heroku to ensure the actual user experience was taken into account when making adjustments.

 ### function testing
-A big part of time went into testing various options for choice validation.
+A big chunk of time went into testing various options for choice validation.
 Here I initially set up the choice validation in a similar way as the "love-sandwiches" project.
 Going the "try / Except" route with specific error messages.
-However as some of the menus and choices became a little convoluted (at least when I started out with it in the beginning), I chose to continue with a more simplified if/else approach.
+However as some of the menus and choices became a little convoluted, I chose to expand with a more simplified if/else approach.
 Keeping choice menu's small and easy.

 This was extended by adding While loops to the if/else approach, as it was incapable of processing "empty user input".

-There are three main menu's (new, edit, cancel booking) that users interact with and that needed to be tested.
-These menu's together have a total of 16 input fields.
-All these 16 input fields needed to be able to respond to:

 Testing also became more prominent when larger functions were taken apart into smaller functions.
 Making sure that the funcationality still remained the same.

 ### Testing User Stories

-* Quick and easy booking of nail appointments
+* Quick and easy booking of nail appointments.
-   -
+   - Color coding provides clarity on the different menus.
+   - Separate menus for booking, editing and cancelling bookings.
+   - No side tracking available, it's clear what proces you are in.
+   - At any given time in the process it is made available to go back to main menu.
+   - Menu's are short and clear guidance is provided on what is expected on each screen.
+   - Menus are kept concise and similar across different menus to improve readability and provide consistency.
+   - Error messages are indicated in red and the users input is confirmed back to them, so that the exact error can be reviewed.
+   - The screen is cleared between phases to provide a clean overview for the user.
+   - Input prompts use simple language and are kept concise to avoid confusion.
+   - limited to no scrolling is required (depending on user input errors being made).
 * Quick and easy editing/cancelling of existing bookings.
+   - It is easy for a user to find an exisiting booking.
+   - Cancellation requests are confirmed before made permanent.
+   - If a past booking was cancelled, the user will still be able to find it, after which its cancellation is confirmed.
 * Quick and easy way to check availability for a nail appointment.
-   - The calendar linked to the tool is updated live and can be accessed immediately
+   - The calendar linked to the tool is updated live and can be accessed immediately.
-   - It is clear to the user if a date has availability and if so, at which times
+   - It is clear to the user if a date has availability and if so, at which times.
 * Ability to make a booking at any given moment in time.
    - Lou's Nail Studio allows users to access and book Nail appointments 24/7.
    - It is made clear for what days and times bookings can be made.
-   - A response or confirmation is send live as availability is updated automatically
+   - A response or confirmation is send live as availability is updated automatically.
 * To get feedback on my input in the program.
    - All user inputs are validated.
    - The app provides users with feedback for incorrect inputs and prompts again until valid inputs are received.